Not only Fiat: this guide also applies to all Abarth 500s and other cars of the FCA group

 WARNINGS:

-2) There is no need to cut and stretch the wires: they are ALL long enough to be easily reconnected even at the end of the installation.
+2) There is no need to cut and extend the wires: they are ALL long enough to be easily reconnected even at the end of the installation.

 AIRBAG REMOVAL ON FIAT 500

 1) Remove the 2 plastic covers that are located behind the steering wheel, respectively above and below the indicators/wiper levers.
-Start by unscrewing the 2 Phillips screws (on some machines they are torx) at the bottom of the circular seats visible from the bottom.
+Start by unscrewing the 2 screws at the top end of the bores visible from the bottom.
 Then separate the lower cover from the upper one by unlocking the joints on both sides.
 A lot of force can be needed and great care must be taken so as not to break the joints.

 To remove the upper cover, unscrew 2 more screws identical to the previous ones, but which are located between the cover itself and the light switch, and must be unscrewed from the bottom, like the previous ones.
 Visualize them well beforehand by putting your head under the steering wheel.

-2) Remove the airbag: use a flat screwdriver, no wider than 3 mm and no longer than 10-12 cm, and unlock the 3 clips (2 clips at the 3, 6 and 9 hour positions of the steering wheel) by inserting the screwdriver into the 3 rear holes of the steering wheel, made visible by removing the covers referred to in point 1.
-Be careful not to damage the dashboard in the same color as the screwdriver handle, it can help to unlock the steering wheel adjustment and push it all the way down.
+2) Remove the airbag: use a flat screwdriver, no wider than 3 mm and no longer than 10-12 cm, and unlock the 3 clips (at 3 o’clock, 6 and 9 o’clock positions of the steering wheel) by inserting the screwdriver into the 3 rear holes of the steering wheel, made visible by removing the covers referred to in point 1.
+Be careful not to accidentaly scratch the dashboard with the screwdriver handle. it can help to unlock the steering wheel adjustment and rotate time by time to have the airbag’s spring access hole always down.
 Leave the ignition key on so that you can rotate the steering wheel during operation.

 AIRBAG REMOVAL ON ALFA ROMEO MITO and GIULIETTA